LKagee/Pi-Day-Project/README.md

-In honor of national pi day, I've coded this project toproduce up to 10 digits of pi via a simple mathmatical operation.
+In honor of national pi day, I've coded this project to produce up to 10 digits of pi via a simple mathmatical operation.
 HAPPY PI DAY!!
 ENJOY!!!